 Key Differences Between a Database and a Table

-Here are the most significant distinctions between databases and tables:
+Here are the most important distinctions between databases and tables:

 - A database can contain multiple tables, while a table can only be contained within a database.